This article combines and defines common concepts/ terms and uses them to show how :Recover and :Collaborate work together.

 Note that all SSProtect Organizations Accounts are flagged.
 If when using Double Conversion you decide to grant Third Party Trust sharing permissions to an SSProtect Account holder that works for DefiniSec, you will be warned that theoretical isolation is compromised, and as a result have the option to cancel the operation.
 Else, you will see the results marked in the :Collaborate Data Sharing column with an asterisk.

-IMPORTANT: There is no means for any DefiniSec SSProtect Account holder to access your content, and there is also no means for that User to decrypt your content except when you grant them Third Party Trust rights using Double Conversion and share content with them, directly.
+IMPORTANT: There is no means for any DefiniSec SSProtect Account holder - or any MSP resources, for that matter - to access your content, and there is also no means for that User (or anyone else) to decrypt your content except when you grant them Third Party Trust rights and share content with them, directly.

-We can illustrate the progression and subsequent warning, shown below, with the following:
+We can illustrate the progression and subsequent warning, shown below, by doing the following:

-- First we enable Double Conversion for the Test Org2_Admin Account
+- First, the MSP enables Double Conversion for the Test Org2_Admin Account

 - Org2_Admin navigates to Sharing Policy/ Manage

-- Org2_Admin attempts to add a DefiniSec SSProtect Account, Support, which results in the following warning:
+- Org2_Admin attempts to Trust a DefiniSec SSProtect Account, Support, which results in the following warning:

 Note that this same warning is applied if/ when the Organization switches to Double Conversion from User Administration.
 In fact, you receive this warning whether you are using Double Conversion or not - it's present once Double Conversion is available to your Organization (as noted through request/ review w/ Support).